bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 4/import-attributes.md

 ## Synopsis

 The Import Attributes proposal, formerly known as Import Assertions, adds an inline syntax for module import statements to pass on more information alongside the module specifier.
-The initial application for such attributes will be to support additional types of modules in a common way across JavaScript environments, starting with [JSON modules](http://github.com/tc39/proposal-json-modules).
+The initial application for such attributes will be to support additional types of modules in a common way across JavaScript environments, starting with [[json-modules]].

 The syntax will be as follows (shown here is the proposed method for importing a JSON module):
 ```js